RJZauner/machine-learning-project-checklist/README.md

 ### Project Kick-Off Phase

-- User Experience/Product Design Consideration
+- User Experience Considerations
   - Why is this a problem?
   - Have a look at existing workflows:
     - Which areas of the current workflow could be improved upon?
+    - What impact will these changes have for users?
   - What should the user experience be?
     - Automation vs. Augmentation
     - Precision vs. Recall
     - Impact of false predictions
     - Potential side-effects

 - Engineering Considerations
   - Defining the engineering problem
     - Classification or regression task?
     - What related solutions can I use?